arwa916/clarity-boost/README.md

 ### Python API Integration

 The application is designed to connect to an external Python API for image processing.
 Configure the connection by setting the `PYTHON_API_URL` environment variable.

+#### API Contract

+The application expects the Python API to have the following contract:

+- **Endpoint**: `/deblur` or any path specified in the `PYTHON_API_URL` environment variable
+- **Method**: POST
+- **Request Format**:
+  - Content-Type: multipart/form-data
+  - Field name for image: "image"
+- **Request Headers**:
+  - 'Accept': 'image/png'
+  - 'ngrok-skip-browser-warning': '1' (if using ngrok)
+- **Response**:
+  - Content-Type: image/png
+  - Body: The deblurred image as a PNG file

+This contract matches the Python client example provided in the repository.

 ## Environment Variables